 When shooting action sports like skateboarding or free running, it can be helpful to slow down playback when a complicated or quick-moving trick takes place.
 Likewise, if there is a long stretch of footage without much action or dynamic, the footage can be sped up to make it a useable change of pace to the other material which is the main subject of your film.
-While the Hamburg video doesn’t need changes to the speed to make it more interesting, the Toronto video will be more interesting sped up as an abbreviated version of the ride.
-One more tip: if you do change the playback speed, make sure that your music or that the next action lines up coincides with the beat.
+(One more tip: if you do change the playback speed, make sure that your changes fit the music and actions.)

 When in MAGIX Fastcut, you’ll find this option in the “speed” tab, where you’ll find a “slow motion/fast motion” slider and a checkbox to “play video backwards.”
 In MAGIX Movie Edit Pro, you’ll see this option under Effects > Speed.
 Here’s you’ll see a slider with a multiplier for playback speed.

 Keep an eye for detail on your audio